maxdug/maxdug.github.io/sani/index.md

 <div class="half-tile"><a class="max" rel="group" href="03-sani-seating-product.jpg" ><img src="03-sani-seating-product.jpg" alt=" "/></a></div>

 <div class="full-text" markdown="1">
-I was able to work with the developers to utilize {tool} and not only create a panoramic experience for each space, but allow the user to navigate from each space to the next.Within each of these spaces, my goal was to modify the photography to eliminate distraction.
+I was able to work with the developers to utilize {tool} and not only create a panoramic experience for each space, but allow the user to navigate from each space to the next.
+Within each of these spaces, my goal was to modify the photography to eliminate distraction.
 I designed a  set of
 </div>

 <div class="half-tile"><a class="max" rel="group" href="04-sani-product-added-nav.jpg" ><img src="04-sani-product-added-nav.jpg" alt=" "/></a></div>